aozora/michetta/README.md

 Michetta [miˈketta] (also known as rosetta [roˈzetta] "small rose") is an Italian white bread, recognizable from its bulged shape.

 ## How it works
-Leverage Vue.js SSR without generatig any client-side assets.
+Leverage Vue.js SSR without generating any client-side assets.